vicariousdrama/nodeyez/README.md

 ## Pre-requisites

-To use the scripts in this project, you'll need a Bitcoin Node.
+To use most of the the scripts in this project, you'll need a Bitcoin Node.
 An easy low cost option is a Raspberry Pi based node.
 Consider following the helpful guidance at [node.guide](https://node.guide) on different nodes available.
 Personally I like [Stadicus Raspibolt](https://github.com/Stadicus/RaspiBolt) and [MyNodeBTC](https://github.com/mynodebtc/mynode), but nearly any Raspberry Pi based node should be sufficient provided you have access to the GPIO pins.

 You'll also need to ensure dependencies are met for Python and assorted libraries